Fix Pipeline Hygiene Before CRM Data Gets Feral

 Customer operations: onboarding and handoff

-• Template behavior: A guided onboarding template enforces checklists, QA checks, and a handoff protocol (ownership rules + SLA).
-It emits handoff events to the execution layer and maintains a pipeline hygiene audit trail.
+- Template behavior: A guided onboarding template enforces checklists, QA checks, and a handoff protocol (ownership rules + SLA).
+It emits handoff events to the delivery path and maintains a pipeline hygiene audit trail.

 For operational design best practices see the Nielsen Norman Group on onboarding and McKinsey operations insights.